 - A family history of primary immunodeficiency

 Q: Do certain lifestyle factors play into this?
-Does sending kids to child care mean they’ll get sick more often?
+Does sending my kid to day care mean that my child will get sick more often?

 A: Sure.
-Kids in child care typically have a higher frequency of illness because they are usually in close contact with many other children from other households.
-If we hear that a child started child care three months ago and has been sick several times since then, we’re less concerned about a compromised immune system.
-But other factors should be considered too.
+Kids in day care or a group child care setting will typically have a higher frequency of illness, especially in the first year or two of attendance.
+That’s because they are in close contact with many other children from other households and are therefore exposed to more variety of viruses and bacteria.
+If a child started day care three months ago and they’ve been sick several times since then, there’s less concern about a compromised immune system.
+But there are other factors that should be considered too.

 Q: What about cold weather?
-Should I just expect a lot more colds in the winter?
+Should parents just expect a lot more colds with their kids in the winter?

-A: The outdoor temperature itself does not influence how frequently you get sick, but some respiratory viruses tend to circulate on a seasonal basis.
-When it gets cold outside, people move inside where they’re in close contact and viruses spread more easily.
-For example, in the Northern Hemisphere we usually see influenza virus circulating from late fall to early spring.
+A: The temperature outside does not influence how frequently you get sick, but some respiratory viruses tend to circulate on a seasonal basis.
+Also, when the weather gets cold outside, people tend to spend more time inside where they’re in closer contact with others and viruses can spread more easily.
+For example, in the Northern Hemisphere, the influenza virus is usually circulating from late fall to early spring.

 Q: How about wet hair or, more specifically, putting a child to bed with wet hair after a bath?

 A: That has no impact.
-These types of illnesses are caused by respiratory viruses.
-There’s no link between those and having wet hair.
+These types of illnesses are caused by respiratory viruses, and there’s no link between those and going to bed with wet hair.
+That is a myth that has now been debunked.

 Q: Can a child’s diet impact the immune system?

-Q: If my kid eats too many crackers one day, that’s not upsetting their system?
+Q: So, if my kid eats too many crackers one day, that’s not upsetting their system?

-A: No. In a country like the United States, it’s rare to see severe nutritional deficiencies outside of very particular circumstances.
+A: No. In the United States and similarly developed countries, it’s rare to see nutritional deficiencies severe enough to have a major impact on the immune system outside of some very rare circumstances.

-Q: Breastfeeding comes up often when reading about childhood illness, that it could impact a child’s immune system.
+Q: Breastfeeding comes up often when reading about childhood illness and its impact on a child’s immune system.
 Could that be a factor?

 A: Breastfeeding is one of the great things that can reduce frequency of illness, primarily early on in life.
-Breast milk contains protective antibodies from the mother that transfer to the baby.
-Once in the baby’s body, most of those antibodies line the nose, the mouth and the digestive system.
-They provide some protection against respiratory illnesses and stomach-flu type illnesses.
+Breast milk contains protective antibodies that the mother transfers to the baby.
+Most of those antibodies line the nose, the mouth and the digestive system, and they provide the baby with some additional protection against primarily respiratory illnesses and stomach flu-type illnesses.

-Q: A lot of us have just come out of isolation because of the pandemic.
-Parents may be wondering whether all that time cooped up may have lessened their child’s immune response.
+Q: Because of relatively recent isolation during the pandemic, parents may be wondering whether all that time cooped up may have lessened their child’s immune response.
 Any validity to that?

 A: No. Your immune system is constantly being generated and maintained by your body, so being inside and avoiding infection isn’t going to inherently cause any weakening of your immune system.
-What can happen is your protection against certain infections can drop over time if you don’t get the infection or get vaccinated against infections.
-For example, since we were all isolated last year, the flu season was very mild — almost nobody got the flu last year.
-So without the flu shot, your antibody levels are lower.
-Your protection against the flu this year is going to be much lower.
-What we recommend is that you get your flu vaccine.
-That’s the best way to boost your protection without having to deal with the downsides of getting flu itself.
+What can happen is your protection against certain infections can decrease over time if you don’t get “boosted” by being exposed to the infection or getting vaccinated.
+For example, when people were all isolated and masking during the COVID-19 pandemic, there were very mild flu seasons — almost nobody got the flu.
+So without the flu shot, your antibody protection against the flu coming out of COVID-19 was likely much lower.
+What infectious disease experts recommend — and recommend every fall — is that you get your flu vaccine.
+That’s the best way to boost your protection without having to deal with the downsides and complications of getting infected with the flu virus.

 Q: Along that same vein: Do you have an opinion on the hygiene hypothesis?

-A: That’s a complicated topic, actually.
-Kids’ immune systems are uniquely designed to identify and respond to new infections and exposures.
-They’re constantly being exposed to new things.
+A: That’s a complicated topic that scientists are still trying to fully understand.
+Kids’ immune systems are uniquely designed to identify and respond to new infections and exposures, and they’re constantly being exposed to new things.
 That’s one way the immune system is trained.
 So certainly, what you’re exposed to earlier on will train your immune system to recognize what’s dangerous and what isn’t.
-And so yes, there is some basis to that part of the theory, but it’s pretty nuanced.
-No one is suggesting that kids should go eat sand from the sandbox or anything like that.
-But at the same time, living in a fully sterilized society probably isn’t good for people’s immune systems either.
+And so yes, there is some basis to that part of the theory, but it’s actually pretty nuanced.
+No one is suggesting kids should go eat handfuls of sand from the sandbox or anything like that.
+But at the same time, living in a fully sterilized environment probably isn’t good for immune systems either.
+I think there is still a lot needed to study and understand here.

 Q: Are there some viral infections that are better to get young, like chickenpox?
 And conversely, are there any viruses that affect kids more than adults?